Soft Optimal Stop For 99% Guarantee

 Let us look at a slightly different problem: guarantee with 99% chance that we'll pick a "pretty good" candidate (not targetting the best one).

 Then we need a strategy to maximize the worst case.
-To that effect, we
+To that effect, we choose to maximize the score of the 1% lowest percentile across the results of many simulations.

 Proposed strategy: very similar to the Secretary Problem strategy, just a bit softer: